SAP/fosstars-rating-core/fosstars_report.md

 Score: **4.0**, confidence is 10.0 (max), weight is 0.9 (high)

 The score shows how a project is aware of security.
 If the project has a security policy, then the score adds 2.00.
 If the project has a security team, then the score adds 3.00.
 If the project uses verified signed commits, then the score adds 0.50.
 If the project has a bug bounty program, then the score adds 4.00.
 If the project signs its artifacts, then the score adds 0.50.
 If the project uses a security tool or library, then the score adds 1.00.
+If the project has executable binaries, then the score subtracts 2.00.

-This sub-score is based on 17 features:
+This sub-score is based on 19 features:

 1.  **Does it have a bug bounty program?** No
 1.  **Does it have a security policy?** Yes
 1.  **Does it have a security team?** No
+1.  **Does it have executable binaries?** No
 1.  **Does it sign artifacts?** Yes
 1.  **Does it use AddressSanitizer?** No
 1.  **Does it use Dependabot?** Yes